 - Spare batteries, power boards and power banks

 - Mobile phone with credit available, and chargers (portable and car)

 - First aid kit and first aid manual

 - Masking tape

-- Personal protective equipment (PPE)—gloves, masks, disinfectant, safety glasses
+- Personal protective equipment (PPE)—gloves, masks, hand antiseptic, disinfectant, safety glasses

 - Plastic sheeting

 - Waterproof bags and containers for valuables

 - Marker pens (for temporary signs) and general stationery